 The fact that this is how we’re supposed to act because otherwise, we won’t be we –individuals with our own spheres – is Destiny.
 And I guess that’s it.

 A revolution may not necessarily be about taking up firearms.
-It’s about revolutionising our own life – for in the words of the beloved Carl Sagan, “The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies were made in the interiors of collapsing stars.
+It’s about revolutionising our own life – it reminds me of what Carl Sagan said, “The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies were made in the interiors of collapsing stars.
 We are made of starstuff.”
 And hence, we hold gorgeous universes within ourselves, don’t we?
-So why not revolutionalise this universe first?
-It is about revolutionalising our own lives in a way that forces people to see Him clearly, through us, to know that every cloud really does have a silver lining, that there really is light at the end of every tunnel, that despite all the unfairness and the cruelty, there are still good people with big, loving hearts.
-We can’t preach these things.
-We need to show them and when we do that, we are challenged and we are mocked.
-History is laden with examples explaining this.
+And it is these gorgeous universes that are calling for a revolution that allows our people to see Him clearly, through us, to know that every cloud really does have a silver lining, that there really is light at the end of every tunnel, that there are still good people with big, loving hearts.
 Talking about spirituality, and Sufism, and religion are merely reinforcements of armchair philosophy and that will only bring us temporary spiritual relief and make us feel good about ourselves.
-Sitting in a cave, meditating, thinking about the universe is all so romantic but at the end of it all, when He asks me what I did with the intelligence, the opportunities that He blessed me with, what will I say?
+There’s something that has been bothering me: sitting in a cave, meditating, thinking about the universe is all so romantic but at the end of it all, when He asks me what I did with the intelligence, the opportunities that He blessed me with, what will I say?
 We hate to disappoint the people who are dear to us, we don’t want to be responsible for hurting them, so what about the Being that created you?
 He who loves us more than 70 mothers?
-In fact, His Existence is an example in itself, isn’t it?
-Not just through the attributes of Mercy, Forgiveness, etc, but let’s just look at His love, the love that has been compared to that of a mother’s love.
+His Existence is an example in itself, is it not?
+Not just through the attributes of Mercy and Forgiveness, but the love that has been compared to that of a mother’s love.
 Our moms are so protective of us, aren’t they?
 They want to be around us 24/7, be there always so they can watch out for us.
 They are the first ones to rush to us and tend to us if we fall down and hurt ourselves.
 And then look at God: He knows that we need to learn to get up ourselves, that unless we fall, we won’t know what ‘pain’ is and if we don’t know ‘pain’ we won’t know what ‘relief’ and ‘joy’ are and if we don’t know those, we won’t be able to ease things for others because then why should we?
 I guess He really does want us to learn how to fish so we are self-sufficient, He doesn’t only want to feed us.
 We get furious when we feel our prayers going unanswered.
 But He wants us to learn through experiences because when He did tell us and when He gave us the manual – the Book – did we make use of it, did we learn from it?
 A relevant example that one can relate to is regarding the laws of inheritance.
 How many of us follow it as we should?
 Hardly.
 And then there are bloody disputes over tangible, temporary things like property, and they go on for generations after generations and relationships are lost and a myriad of other crappiness happens.
 Why?
 Because when we didn’t follow the Manual He gave us, He made us experience it because come on, we practically asked for it!
 So, He’s teaching us parenting, too; hold a child’s hands when you cross the road, but don’t hold it so hard that it starts hurting the child.